 The remote’s URL can start with HTTPS or SSH, depending on the protocol you’re using.
 If no protocol is specified, it defaults to SSH.
 The URL can be found on the repository page of your Git hosting service.

-4. If you’re changing to HTTPS, the URL will look something like:
+4. If you’re changing to HTTPS, the URL will look something like this:

 https://gitserver.com/user/repo_name.git

-5. If you’re changing to SSH, the URL will look like:
+5. If you’re changing to SSH, the URL will look like this:

 git@gitserver.com:user/repo_name.git